Home / Recipes / Desserts / Cookies & Bars / Easy Lemon Squares

 Easy Lemon Squares

-Easy Lemon Squares, these tangy squares are quick, easy and so delicious, made with a buttery shortbread base and a fresh lemon filling.
+Easy Lemon Squares, these tangy squares are quick, easy and so delicious, made with a buttery shortbread crust and a fresh lemon filling.
 Easy and tasty bars.
 They are a definite must bake this Holiday Season!

 My mother loved baking with lemons, from Lemon Bread to Lemon Cake it seems we can never get enough.
 In Italy there is a never-ending abundance of lemons, everyone has a lemon tree or two or three.